JvanKatwijk/qt-1090/README.md

 * d. a row buttons.

 ----------------------------------------------------------------------------
-The preamble
+What is shown
 ----------------------------------------------------------------------------

-The preamble of an ads-b message starts with a predefined sequence of pulses.
+The preamble of an ads-b message starts with 16 pulses.
 Each pulse has a length of 0.5 micro seconds,

 	*      0   - 0.5 usec: first impulse.